Cable Access: Trends in 2020 That Will Drive the Industry Forward

 Gaming and other low latency applications in the residential and business markets such as AR/VR will make “low latency” a key MSO requirement.
 Meeting the needs for low latency in these sectors gives MSOs who can offer it a competitive advantage, and they will increasingly demand these capabilities from their vendors.

-Cable operators will continue to aggressively expand capacity; they will continue to work towards delivering symmetric gigabit speeds in order to meet the needs of existing and emerging applications and to wring more spectral capacity with OFDM.
+Cable operators will continue to aggressively expand capacity.
+For that reason, work is ongoing to make it possible to deliver symmetric gigabit speeds.
+The needs of existing and emerging applications are a driving force and operators will likely aim to wring more spectral capacity with OFDM.
 Furthermore, operators, particularly in Europe, will increasingly use virtual segmentation with network-wide QoS capabilities to increase bandwidth on existing coaxial cable to feed remote PHY devices without deploying fiber to the new segmentation site.

 2020 will be the year where the cable market will broadly shift towards software-based CMTS, and towards DAA, with a stronger focus on R-PHY as more operators recognize that these technologies are best suited to meet market needs in terms of feature velocity, agility, superior customer experience, and of course, lower cost.
 Cable operators will continue to evolve their networks to meet the needs of services today and tomorrow, and they will make progress on developing the capabilities needed to support 5G backhaul, a market opportunity with significant promise for cable operators.